strigo/wryte/README.md

 Wryte supports both the rotating and watching file handlers (on Windows, FileHandler replaces WatchingFileHandler if not rotating).

 ```
-# (Required) Absolute path to the file logs should be written to
+# (Required - enables file logging) Absolute path to the file logs should be written to
 export WRYTE_HANDLERS_FILE_PATH=FILE_TO_LOG_TO

 # If set, will rotate files.